-By Xander Brett Second Year French and History of Art
+By Xander Brett, Second Year, History of Art and French

 Graduates of Bristol University have been awarded Nobel Prizes, BAFTAs and knighthoods.
-Celebrating the rich heritage of our alumni and their meandering career paths, I called some of our old leavers in lockdown for a new podcast by Burst Radio - Off the Hook.
-I spoke to a broadcaster, two Olympians, an author and a diplomat.
-Each chnaged their field of work and each holds great affection for their alma mater.
+Celebrating the rich heritage of our alumni, Off the Hook spoke to a broadcaster, two Olympians, an author and a diplomat.
+Each changed their field of work, and each holds great affection for their alma mater.

 Upon re-entering the family firm, she helped transport horses abroad.
 During a trip to Australia, while acting as a spokeswoman for her father’s yard, she was picked up by Channel 7 as a guest presenter.
 This led to a job with CNN, presenting their global Winning Post programme in both English and Spanish.

 In 2017, she was brought in as a co-presenter for ITV, helping the channel to award-winning racing coverage with many millions of viewers.
 She has also kept up Australian duties, assisting Channel 10’s coverage last year, and is a style icon to many, with features in Tatler and Vogue.

 After graduating from Bristol with a BA in German and Politics, Alison Smale studied for a master’s at Stanford University.
 Based in Bonn and Moscow during the fall of communism, she reported on events including the succession of Gorbachev, the fall of the Berlin Wall and the breakup of Yugoslavia.